 ❏ Schedule an interview at the U.S. embassy or consulate.
 Anticipate that there may be a wait time for the interview!

-- Anticipate a fee payment – contact your Consulate/Embassy for additional information!
+- Anticipate a fee payment – contact your Consulate/Embassy for additional information, as fees may not be the same for all countries

-- Gather documents: look up information on documents on your consular office website
+- Gather documents: look up information on the necessary documents on your consular office website

 - A passport valid for travel to the United States: Your passport must be valid for at least six months beyond your period of stay in the United States (unless exempt by country-specific agreements).